sap-tutorials/sap-build-process-automation/tutorials/spa-technical-events-capture-declare/spa-technical-events-capture-declare.md

 ---

-### Create a Business Process Project
+### Create a project

-The first step consists in creating the Business Process Project.
+The first step consists in creating a project.

 1. In the **Lobby** of **Build**, choose **Create**.